BabylonJS/Babylon.js/packages/tools/accessibility/README.md

 Nowadays 2D pages on web generally have good accessibility support to screen reader users, because it can understand different HTML elements.
 But 3D applications like webGL applications is not.
 This is because objects in webGL applications are rendered in a <canvas> element.
 When screen reader read the page, it will only read: "*Image*", but can't interpret any objects inside the scene.
 If we do not deal with it correctly, users who are blind or low vision will have difficulty using the application.

-The **Accessibility Package** provides a way to create the accessibility tree, which consists of HTML Twins for objects in the scene that should be accessible.
+The **Accessibility Package** provides a way to create html twin elements for objects in the scene that should be accessible.
 Here's an example of a simple scene of three boxes using the Accessibility Package.
 If you turn on a screen reader to read the page, it will say "A big box in the middle of the scene.
 A small box on the left of the big box.
 A small box on the right of the big box".

 Example:
 https://playground.babylonjs.com/?snapshot=refs/pull/12074/merge#C9GZTF#1